ee-leaf

 Working together outdoors is a great way to reconnect and get things done.

 Previously our family participated in five work bees each year.
 These were pre-arranged to take place at a different family’s house throughout the spring and summer.
 We organized the work bees to occur once per month, and committed to missing no more than one in any given year.
-One of these work bees occurred at our place, and on that day we welcomed anywhere from eight to sixteen helping hands who arrived with children, sporting a pot-luck lunch and an array of previously requested tools.
+One of these work bees occurred at our place, and on that day we welcomed anywhere from eight to sixteen helping hands who arrived with children, a pot-luck lunch and an array of previously requested tools.

 Through these work bees we accomplished tasks we would never have completed ourselves.
 We learned new skills to use and share with others.
 We also watched the children involved grow from babes-in-arms to capable workers willing to share the load (and the fun).